enabek/github-battle/README.md

-ReactJS app that compares two GitHub profiles to determine a winner base on stats.
+ReactJS app that compares two GitHub profiles to determine a winner based on stats.